General Purpose of the Collection

 The African Studies Center Outreach Program oversees an Teaching Africa Library with a substantial collection of materials available for lending to the public.
 The library’s focus is particularly on providing materials for classroom teachers, elementary through high-school.
 Audio-visual materials may be borrowed through the mail, while print materials are generally lent only to visitors.
 The collection currently comprises approximately 1000 children’s books, 1500 adult books, 300 curriculum guides and approximately 200 videos.

 Cooperative Africana Microforms Project (CAMP).
 CAMP is a consortium of Africana libraries which uses the pooled funds of the membership to purchase commercially available microform sets of research materials on Africa, and to undertake original filming of unique resources.
-Materials held by CAMP are available on interlibrary loan from its headquarters at the Center for Research Libraries. (http://www.crl.edu/areastudies/CAMP/index.htm)
+Materials held by CAMP are available on interlibrary loan from its headquarters at the Center for Research Libraries.
+Increasingly, CAMP has been digitizing its collections, which may be accessed via the general CRL catalog.
+ASL staff have created a guide to assist in navigating to CAMP resources (http://www.bu.edu/library/guide/how-to-access-camp-materials/)

 The Union List of African Newspapers (AFRINUL).
-AFRINUL is a project of the Africana Librarians Council of the African Studies Association and CAMP, with funding by the Association of Research Libraries through a grant from the Mellon Foundation.
+(Please note that this project is no longer being updated.)
+AFRINUL was a project of the Africana Librarians Council of the African Studies Association and CAMP, with funding by the Association of Research Libraries through a grant from the Mellon Foundation.
 AFRINUL is a web-based database of titles and holdings of African newspapers in any format in North American libraries.
+It is still useful, but do note that it has not been maintained and so the list may not accurately represent current holdings.
 To search AFRINUL: http://www.crl.edu/grn/afrinul/search